 The Head must inform Governors (via the Chair) of all exclusions.
-Within 15 days of receiving notice of the exclusion, the governing body must consider whether an excluded pupil should be reinstated in the case of:
+Within 15 days of receiving notice of a suspension/permanent exclusion, the governing body must consider whether an excluded pupil should be reinstated in the case of:

-- > All permanent exclusions - > All fixed term exclusions of children who have been excluded for more than 15 school days in the term - All fixed term exclusions that would result in a child missing a national curriculum test.
+- > All permanent exclusions - All fixed term suspensions of children who have been excluded for more than 15 school days in the term - > All fixed term suspensions that would result in a child missing a national curriculum test.

-In deciding whether to reinstate the child, governors must consider not only the representations made but also the interests and circumstances of the excluded child, including the circumstances in which the child was excluded.
+In deciding whether to reinstate the child, governors must consider not only the representations made but also the interests and circumstances of the suspended/excluded child, including the circumstances in which the child was suspended/excluded.
 It must also have regard to the interests of other children and adults working at the academy.

-Governors should not discuss the exclusion with any party outside the meeting but may request/be presented with written evidence in advance of the meeting.
+Governors should not discuss the suspension/exclusion with any party outside the meeting but may request/be presented with written evidence in advance of the meeting.